emkey1/AOK-Filesystem-Tools/README.md

 # AOK-Filesystems-Tools

 The aim of this is to create a consistent iSH environment that provides a mostly normal Linux experience, minus the obvious lack of a GUI.
+Initially focused on the iSH-AOK fork, but this also works fine on the mainline iSH, with the exception that Debian/Devuan cant be used.

 You can choose between the distributions Alpine or Debian.
 For shells it comes with a basic setup for Bash, Zsh and Ash, using a common init file shared between the different shells, for settings not bound to a specific shell, such as PATH aliases and so on.